chris-se/tiny-initramfs/README.md

    initramfs, which is larger (more time spent in the boot loader loading it) and slower (because it does more), `tiny-initramfs` will add next to no overhead.
+ * In cases where `UUID`-based boot is wanted not a full initramfs.
  * In systems with a split `/usr` file system, it is necessary to mount that in the initramfs already, else subtle problems may occur.
 If `/usr` resides on a simple block device already known to the kernel